Leoluwa/printf/README.md

-First team project on Alxd :)
+First team project on Alx :)